A world class education in a safe corner of the globe

 The Offer of Place letter (in Step 2 above) contains details of Collegiate’s International Student Conditions of Enrolment, International Student Visa Regulations and Code of Conduct, International Student Refund Policy and International Student Enrolment Agreement.

-Collegiate has many other policies and reports, including our Grievance Policy, with which international students and their parents should make themselves familiar.
+Collegiate has many other policies and reports, with which international students and their parents should make themselves familiar.
 To view these policies and reports please visit the Policies page on our website.

 Other Useful Links The Overseas Student Health Cover (OSHC) Levy is required by the Commonwealth Government and is payable prior to commencement at the School.
 Students must maintain OSHC for the period covered by their visa.
 The School currently arranges OSHC on a 12 monthly basis and the levy is added to your daughter’s school fees each year.
 For further information please refer to the website https://www.ahm.com.au